-‘Doomsday ish’ spotted again: Another rare specimen washes ashore on a California beach
+‘Doomsday fish’ spotted again: Another rare specimen washes ashore on a California beach

-According to NOAA, these fish are typically found in deep ocean waters, where they are rarely seen by humans.
-The species is even in the Guinness Book of World Records for being the longest bony fish.
+These fish are typically found in deep ocean waters, where they are rarely seen by humans.
+The species gains their name as they are often sighted during times of disaster.

 ENCINITAS, Calif. – Another "doomsday fish" has made an unexpected appearance along the beaches of California, marking just the twenty-first sighting since the 1900s.